MS in Human Physiology

 An applicant must submit scores on the general test of the Graduate Record Examination (institution code 3028), and three letters of reference, two of which should be academic references.
-Scores of 150 or more on the verbal and quantitative portions of the GRE are strongly recommended.
+Scores of 150 or more on the verbal and quantitative portions of the GRE are strongly recommended for a successful application.

 Application Deadline: The review of applications begins February 1.

 Applications received after February 1 will be reviewed on a space-available basis, and financial aid availability may be limited.

 A candidate must take at least 33 credits of graduate-level coursework.
 At least 20 of the 33 credits must be in courses offered by the Department of Health Sciences.
 Candidates for the master’s degree can complete the MS degree requirements by choosing to do either a scholarly paper (can be completed in one year) or a thesis (usually completed in two years) in addition to coursework.
 Those students electing to complete a scholarly paper to fulfill their degree requirements must determine a topic area with their advisor.
 Specific details regarding the scholarly paper are addressed in the graduate student manual.
 Those students electing to complete a master’s thesis to fulfill their degree requirements must formulate a mutual agreement with a departmental research advisor with the expertise and willingness to closely supervise their effort.

 An overall grade point average of B or higher is required for graduation.
 No more than 8 credits of any C grades will be counted toward the degree.
 No grade below C is acceptable for inclusion in the 33-credit requirement.

 Up to 8 credits of graduate coursework may be transferred, with departmental approval.

 The following is the required curriculum for the Master of Science in Human Physiology program.
 Each course carries 4 credits unless otherwise indicated.
 The specific course requirements are intentionally left broad to allow students to concentrate on areas related to their career goals.